TravelWake Score

 Bangkok and major northern bases are easy to operate.
 Island workability depends much more on the exact property and season than people like to admit.

-Thailand works best as Bangkok plus one clear contrast, not as a messy attempt to sample every coast and the north in one pass.
+Thailand works best as Bangkok plus one clear contrast, with Chiang Mai now the cleanest inland second chapter.
+It gets much harder when a first trip tries to squeeze in the north, both coasts, and Bangkok in one pass.
 Use Bangkok to land, recover, and reset the plan, then pick one island side or one inland follow-up based on weather, not vibes alone.

 Thailand is forgiving in daily life and unforgiving in route honesty.
 Payments are improving, transport choice is broad, and the country can be very smooth once the weather map and distance map are treated seriously.
-The most common failure is to plan Thailand as one tropical blur when Bangkok, Chiang Mai, the Andaman side, and the Gulf side do not share the same practical season or pace.
+Bangkok and Chiang Mai now give the country two clear live anchors, but the most common failure is still to plan Thailand as one tropical blur when Bangkok, Chiang Mai, the Andaman side, and the Gulf side do not share the same practical season or pace.

 Wat Arun gives Thailand its strongest one-frame urban read: Bangkok as the obvious first landing, river-city scale, and the transport spine that decides where the trip goes next.